-Hear from Puff Herbals founder, Lian, as she talks about why you might want to work with herbs through smoke, herbal strategies to quit smoking tobacco, and how to craft your own herbal smoking blends.
+Hear from Puff Herbals founder, Lian, in this podcast episode as she talks about why you might want to work with herbs through smoke, herbal strategies to quit smoking tobacco, and how to craft your own herbal smoking blends.

 Listen to the episode on Spotify here or wherever you listen to podcasts!